Kano Analysis

 Example

-The following example illustrates how we can use the Kano model to analyze customer satisfaction for the economy class in an airline company.
-First, the team has brainstormed all possible service features and classified them into the three main Kano groups.
+To illustrate how the Kano model works, think about studying customer satisfaction in an airline’s economy class.
+First, brainstorm all possible service features and classified them into the three main Kano groups, as illustrated in the example below.

 Kano Analysis Example